anonlang/anonlang/raw-though-process/raw-notes.md

 - Do some more haskell (and other functional language) practice
 - Do more general-game programming to see if that can be beneficial to the core.
 - Learn: Why does Java have reflection?
 Why was it added?
 Find out more than it's a nice feature for analyzing and manipulating code.
 Was it needed because of limitations of the language?
-- See just how similar Groovy is to the syntax I have come up with in `syntax.txt`.
+- See just how similar Groovy is to the syntax I have come up with in `syntax.md`.
   - Also similar: [ceylon-lang](http://www.ceylon-lang.org/), and [language design FAQs](http://www.ceylon-lang.org/documentation/1.1/faq/language-design/)
 - Start building on top of [LLVM](http://llvm.org/) (or similar) for simpler cross-CPU support.
 - Read https://en.wikipedia.org/wiki/List_of_programming_languages_by_type and https://en.wikipedia.org/wiki/Category:Declarative_programming_languages